Monica Crowley Accused Of Plagiarizing Large Portion Of 2012 Book

 Although Laurie Kilmartin attempted to contact Crowley, she reportedly failed to respond.

 Despite the accusations of plagiarism, Monica Crowley had an impressive career as an author, a talk show host, a political commentator, and foreign affairs advisor.
-In fact, her reputation and skills eventually caught the attention of President-elect Donald Trump — who announce plans to appoint her as the National Security Council’s Senior Director of Strategic Communications.

 In fact, as reported by CNN, her reputation and skills caught the attention of President-elect Donald Trump — who announced plans to appoint her as the National Security Council’s Senior Director of Strategic Communications In December 2016.